fuseml/fuseml/README.md

 ### Experiment Tracking and Versioning

-* MLFlow
+- MLFlow
-* DVC (TBD)
+- DVC (TBD)

 ### Model Training

-* MLFlow
+- MLFlow
-* DeterminedAI (TBD)
+- DeterminedAI (TBD)

 ### Model Serving and Monitoring

-* KFServing
+- KServe
-* KNative Serving (coming soon)
+- Seldon Core (coming soon)
-* Seldon Core (coming soon)
+- Knative Serving (coming soon)

 ## Project Layout

 This repository contains the code for the FuseML installer and is the main project repository.
 Other repositories of interest are:

-* https://github.com/fuseml/fuseml-core - the FuseML core service and CLI
+- https://github.com/fuseml/fuseml-core - the FuseML core service and CLI
-* https://github.com/fuseml/examples - collection of sample ML applications and workflows that can be used to showcase FuseML capabilities
+- https://github.com/fuseml/examples - collection of sample ML applications and workflows that can be used to showcase FuseML capabilities
-* https://github.com/fuseml/extensions - collection of FuseML extensions adapting 3rd party AI/ML tools to the FuseML MLOps workflow mechanisms
+- https://github.com/fuseml/extensions - collection of FuseML extensions adapting 3rd party AI/ML tools to the FuseML MLOps workflow mechanisms
-* https://github.com/fuseml/docs - main documentation for the project
+- https://github.com/fuseml/docs - main documentation for the project
-* https://github.com/fuseml/fuseml.github.io - sources for the FuseML website
+- https://github.com/fuseml/fuseml.github.io - sources for the FuseML website
-* https://github.com/fuseml/wiki - staging for the wiki pages
+- https://github.com/fuseml/wiki - staging for the wiki pages